vidyavrat/core-docs/docs/concepts/native-interop.rst

 using the ``ComVisible`` attribute on specific members of the type.

 Of course, this is just scratching the surface of COM interoperability, and if you dig into this topic, you will soon find more details.
-Also, it is important to note that COM interop is available only on Windows, and on the .NET Framework; it is not available on .NET Core.
-You can read more about various editions of .NET in the :doc:`../getting-started/overview` topic.
+Also,

 More resources
 --------------